Safezone-Cartons/oreilly-katas-2024/ADRs/Software.md

 ## Consequences

-NodeJS is lightweight and efficent footprint, and therefore ideal to use in a Edge System.
+NodeJS is lightweight and efficient footprint, and therefore ideal to use in a Edge System.

-Due to its event-driven nature and the capabillity of real-time data handling we will be able to process sensor data in real-time
+Due to its event-driven nature and the capability of real-time data handling we will be able to process sensor data in real-time